President of Harvard University: History

-At Harvard's founding it was headed by a "schoolmaster," Nathaniel Eaton.
-In 1640, when Henry Dunster was brought in, he adopted the title president.
-The origins of this title have been grounds for a certain amount of speculation.

-Harvard was founded for the training of Puritan clergy, and even though its mission was soon broadened, nearly all presidents through the end of the 18th century were in holy orders.
+At Harvard's founding it was headed by a "schoolmaster", Nathaniel Eaton.
+In 1640, when Henry Dunster was brought in, he adopted the title of president.
+Since Harvard was founded for the training of Puritan clergy, and even though its mission was soon broadened, nearly all presidents through the end of the 18th century were in holy orders.

-All presidents from Leonard Hoar through Nathan Pusey were graduates of Harvard College.
-Of the presidents since Pusey, Bok earned his undergraduate degree at Stanford, Rudenstine at Princeton, and Summers and Bacow at MIT, but each earned a graduate degree at Harvard.
-Drew Gilpin Faust was the first president since the seventeenth century with no earned Harvard degree.
+All presidents from Leonard Hoar in 1672 through Nathan Pusey in 1971 were graduates of Harvard College.
+Of the presidents since Pusey, nearly all earned a graduate degree at Harvard.
+The only exception has been Drew Gilpin Faust, who was the first president since the seventeenth century with no earned Harvard degree.

-John Winthrop served as acting president in 1769 and again in 1773; but both times he declined an offer of the full presidency on grounds of old age.

-Other minor acting presidents have included William Brattle, Edward Wigglesworth (1780–1781), Henry Ware (1810, 1828–1829), Andrew Preston Peabody (1862, 1868–1869), and Henry Pickering Walcott.
-Henry Rosovsky, former Dean of the Faculty of Arts and Sciences, served as acting president for three months in 1987 when Bok traveled abroad.
-Provost Albert Carnesale served as acting president for three months, from November 1994 to February 1995, during Rudenstine's leave of absence.
-After Faust's retirement in 2018, Bok served as interim president for a year, from July 1, 2006 to June 30, 2007, prior to Faust's appointment.

 Presidents of Harvard

+The following persons have served as president of Harvard University: